top of page

 The piano serves as Arashk Azizi's primary instrument.
 In addition to showcasing his own original compositions, he adeptly performs pieces from renowned classical maestros like L.V.
 Beethoven, W.A.
 Mozart, Erik Satie, J.S.
 Bach, Robert Schumann, Tomaso Albinoni, Frederic Chopin, and an array of other illustrious composers.
 You're invited to witness the captivating visualized renditions of his performances right here.

-Nocturne in c sharp minor, Op. posth.
-By Frédéric Chopin I Arashk Azizi
+Nocturne in c sharp minor, Op. posth. by Frédéric Chopin I Arashk Azizi

 03:29